mkalten/reacTIVision/README.txt

 Mac OS X:
 An Xcode project for Xcode version 3.2 or later is included.
-The build will require an installed SDL2 framework in order to compile properly.
+The build will require an installed SDL2 and VVUVCKit frameworks in order to compile properly, unzip the included Frameworks.zip

 Linux:
 Call make to build the application, the distribution also